 Banning orders and rogue landlords database

 The Housing and Planning Act 2016 gives councils the power to apply for a banning order to prevent someone who has been convicted of a defined banning offence from being involved in the letting or managing of a property.
 The Act also imposes a duty on councils to keep a database of rogue landlords in their area.
 The Ombudsman would not normally investigate complaints about these matters.
-This is because the First Tier Tribunal decides whether to apply a banning order and also considers appeals against the council placing a landlord on the database of rogue landlords.
+This is because the First Tier Tribunal (Property Chamber) decides whether to apply a banning order and also considers appeals against the council placing a landlord on the database of rogue landlords.

 How do I complain?